Photos From The First Week Of The 2015-16 School Year

 Each team divided up into two or three groups.
 The teams had to capture an image of the objects with a member of the group included in the picture.

-the grounds around the school as well as the hallways and
+Several items on the scavenger hunt forced students to explore the grounds around the school as well as the hallways and classrooms. -photo by Carney Lentz |

 Tuesday, May 5, 2015